getdish/dish/docs/plan.md

 1. Get the app working on iOS ASAP and released to app store
 2. In parallel, have a strategy + implement content marketing

-We need to raise money if we want to have a shot against Yelp.
-To do that, we gotta build a tiny but sexy rocket, and launch it successfully, showing were pretty damn good tiny-sexy-rocket-launchers and hopefully really good bigger rocket launchers.

-We _don't_ need to:

-1. Launch on many platforms
-2. Launch in many cities or places
-3. Have the newest technology (but do want some)
-4. Have clean code or solve hard technical problems

-Why do we need to raise?
-Because we're aiming at Yelp!
-And really at a lot of companies (Eater, Google), and there's simply no way we get anwhere close to that on \$200k.

-The goal is always to preserve as much equity as possible for the us, and I always advocate for doing things lean, so we have to treat the raise as being not-for-sure.
-I don't think we can get "ramen profitable" until much later, but open to ideas.
-But that puts even more pressure on us needing to get some good numbers.
-Hockey sticks!

 ---

-Zooming out

-Since I'm writing a whole thing, a section on perspective.

-I don't want much.

-What I do want is to be able to tackle things at the intersection of interesting work and real world problems and _enjoy the ride_ - in a free way, with creativity, in a nice environment.

-We can still be just about as ruthless, frugal, passionate, efficient, etc as many, but let work smarter and use happiness and low cortisol levels as a productivity secret.

-- Keep the team small by being flexible and persistent
-- Surprise each other by quietly getting things done in the "next hardest area"
-- Keep things quiet generally so we can all focus

----

-One note on how we can position ourselves in the market that is fun

-Ok so, first, understanding some of my influences are good.
-I'd say you can get a good model of my business sense through a few sources:

-1. Thiel's "Zero to One" is probably the best high level book.
-2. Stratechery's writings are super valuable, especially "Aggregation Theory" [0]
-3. I don't agree with all of it, but a lot of pg's writings and YC's startup school is good practical/strategical advice.
-Choice ones would be "How to raise money" [1], "Do things that don't scale" [2], "Ramen profitable" [3], "Fashionable problems" (especially relevant) [4]

-Basically, I want us to be the "Snapchat to Yelp's Facebook".

-In other words branding and apps should feel more fun and quirky.
-They can still be polished, but lets be so extremely user friendly and light feeling that people are delighted.

-Yelp has this feeling of a bloated, product-managered, brain-drained app that's lost its glasses.
-They have all these ads now, and I think the advertising model makes them afraid of doing too much with the interface.

 ### Aggregation Theory